Pace1337/TicTacToe/README.md

 ## Note

-I am using the native windows library for this game (windows.h).
+I am using the native windows library for this game (windows.h).\
 So, if you're a windows user then enjoy the game or else I'll re-do the game again for other platforms too (Mac and linux).

 ## How to run

-Running this game is super simple.
+Running this game is super simple.\
 Just Compile the "Main.c" file using "gcc Main.c -o Main" and run the "Main.exe" file.

 ## How to play

-The game receives input from your keyboard's keypad Following a layout something like this:
+The game receives input from your keyboard's keypad\Following a layout something like this:

 ![Tic tac toe Board layout](images/Layout.jpg)

-So, pressing the keys 1-9 will put the X or O in their respective position.
-Player names are highlighted with blue background color to indicate the respective player's turn.
+So, pressing the keys 1-9 will put the X or O in their respective position.\Player names are highlighted with blue background color to indicate the respective player's turn.
 For example.
-![Image showing player X name highlighted indicating player X is playing](images/X_is_playing.png) Here X is playing.
+![Image showing player X name highlighted indicating player X is playing](images/X_is_playing.png) Here X is playing.\
 ![Image showing player O name highlighted indicating player O is playing](images/O_is_playing.png) Here player O is playing.
 The game also has some other secret functions too

 ## Some secret functions

-Pressing the keys SHIFT + X (or in other words entering upper case X) will close the game Pressing the keys SHIFT + R (or in other words entering upper case R) will reset the game (clears the terminal window, and X begins the game).
+Pressing the keys SHIFT + X (or in other words entering upper case X) will close the game.\
+Pressing the keys SHIFT + R (or in other words entering upper case R) will reset the game (clears the terminal window, and X begins the game).

 ## Features that'll come in future